Advocacy Day for Access & Independence

 Columbia, SC

-Accessible Shuttle to and from Parking Available
+Accessible Shuttle to and from Parking Available:

 Advocacy Day for Access & Independence is the ONLY event in South Carolina that's breaking down barriers for ALL South Carolinians with disabilities.
 Since its inaugural gathering in May 2014, support has grown to 50 organizations statewide all unified in an effort to ensure people with disabilities have equal access and opportunity.